Meta Platforms (META) Dips More Than Broader Markets: What You Should Know

-Meta Platforms will be looking to display strength as it nears its next earnings release, which is expected to be February 1, 2023.
-On that day, Meta Platforms is projected to report earnings of $2.12 per share, which would represent a year-over-year decline of 42.23%.
-Our most recent consensus estimate is calling for quarterly revenue of $31.24 billion, down 7.22% from the year-ago period.
+Investors will be hoping for strength from Meta Platforms as it approaches its next earnings release, which is expected to be February 1, 2023.
+The company is expected to report EPS of $2.12, down 42.23% from the prior-year quarter.
+Meanwhile, our latest consensus estimate is calling for revenue of $31.31 billion, down 7.02% from the prior-year quarter.

 Investors should also note any recent changes to analyst estimates for Meta Platforms.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
 With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate has moved 0.7% higher within the past month.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate has moved 1.82% lower.
 Meta Platforms is currently sporting a Zacks Rank of #3 (Hold).

-Investors should also note Meta Platforms's current valuation metrics, including its Forward P/E ratio of 17.28.
-For comparison, its industry has an average Forward P/E of 41.43, which means Meta Platforms is trading at a discount to the group.
+Digging into valuation, Meta Platforms currently has a Forward P/E ratio of 18.1.
+This represents a discount compared to its industry's average Forward P/E of 42.33.

-We can also see that META currently has a PEG ratio of 2.12.
-This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-The Internet - Software industry currently had an average PEG ratio of 2.13 as of yesterday's close.
+Investors should also note that META has a PEG ratio of 2.22 right now.
+This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
+The Internet - Software was holding an average PEG ratio of 2.24 at yesterday's closing price.

 The Internet - Software industry is part of the Computer and Technology sector.
-This industry currently has a Zacks Industry Rank of 51, which puts it in the top 21% of all 250+ industries.
+This group has a Zacks Industry Rank of 55, putting it in the top 22% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report